shivannis/xandr-docs-public/xandr-docs/articles/invest/creative-character-specifications.md

 ---

-# Creative character specifications in Microsoft Invest
+# Microsoft Invest - creative character specifications

 There are character specifications that you should keep in mind when uploading creatives on to the Xandr platform.